dmody/Efergy-Energy-Monitor-to-Google-Sheets/README.md

 I know have what I consider to be a fairly handy little dashboard and data historian, and I have some thoughts on how to extend this into not just a monitor that you set and forget about.... stay tuned.

+The ..."Demo V1" files for the Raspberry Pi and Google sheets are a minimimum to get you going and you can see how easy this is to get working.
+Well, easy once you have a million libraries installed on the PI, but otherwise easy.

 Cheers,
 Dave